-- The proposer recommends that the change is suitable for use of the organisation's simple change procedure and suggests that a risk assessment is not required. - 4.2.2.3 The HOFO makes an entry into the company change register, noting both the section of the document that requires amendment and where in the company files the item is stored.
+The HOFO makes an entry into the company change register, noting both the section of the document that requires amendment and where in the company files the item is stored.
 The HOFO considers the proposed change against the requirements of the company procedure.
 The HOFO notes this change is required because of a change of the individual who performs the duties of the company rostering co-ordinator.
 The HOFO considers that there may be a number of other issues that have not been considered with introducing the new individual.
 The HOFO reviews the item and requests confirmation that the induction process has been completed for the new individual.
 It is subsequently determined that the induction process was not completed.
 The HOFO directs that the induction processes be completed prior to any consideration of the risks of the proposed change.
 The HOFO suspends further processing of the change proposal until these activities have been completed.

-5 Regulatory requirements - management of change process
+5 Regulatory requirements management of change process

-5.1 The requirement for a management of change process
+The requirement for a management of change 5.1 process

-- 5.1.1 Regardless of whether an operator is required to have an SMS, the CASR makes it an offence for an operator to make changes that are not in accordance with its documented process for making changes.
-For those operators with an SMS, the regulations require the management of change to be an integral part of the SMS. - 5.1.2 A key regulatory aspect is whether or not a change is defined as a significant change9.
-This evaluation determines whether CASA approval is required prior to implementing the change. - 5.1.3 The regulations require an operator to have a description of the process for making changes including: - identifying changes that are significant changes - identifying changes that are not significant changes - how the operator informs both CASA and their personnel of the changes. - 5.1.4 In approving the operator's exposition or manual, CASA is also reviewing and approving the management of change process outlined in the operator's documents.
+- Regardless of whether an operator is required to have an SMS, the CASR makes it an offence 5.1.1 for an operator to make changes that are not in accordance with its documented process for making changes.
+For those operators with an SMS, the regulations require the management of change to be an integral part of the SMS. - 5.1.2 A key regulatory aspect is whether or not a change is defined as a significant change.
+This evaluation determines whether CASA approval is required prior to implementing the change. - 5.1.3 The regulations require an operator to have a description of the process for making changes including 10: - identifying changes that are significant changes - identifying changes that are not significant changes - how the operator informs both CASA and their personnel of the changes. - 5.1.4 In approving the operator's exposition or manual, CASA is also reviewing and approving the management of change process outlined in the operator's documents.
 The operator must manage and make changes in accordance with their approved management of change process. - 5.1.5 A management of change process should provide a structured framework for managing the aspects of change.
 Adherence to an appropriate process minimises the inherent risks of change and should provide a means for compliance with the various CASR regulations that require a structured approach to management of change. - 5.1.6 The flowchart at Appendix A provides a pictorial view of the management of change process.